Aligning Language Model Benchmarks with Pairwise Preferences: Benchmark Alignment

-Suppose there exists a target ranking for a model $f_{i}$, given by $R_{T}(f_{i})$, that reflects a set of target preferences (\textit{e.g.}, a set of models ranked by humans according to each model's perceived helpfulness).
-Our goal is to construct a new benchmark $\hat{\mathcal{D}}=(\hat{Q}, s)$ that accurately ranks models according to the target preferences.
-Specifically, we seek a set of test items $\hat{Q}$ such that $s(f_i, \hat{Q})$ yields a ranking $R_{\hat{D}}$ where $R_{\hat{D}}(f_i) \approx R_{T}(f_i)$.
+Now suppose there exists a target pairwise preference over the models in $\mathcal{F}$ (e.g., perceived helpfulness, honesty), denoted by $f_{i} \succ_{T} f_{j}$, such that it induces a target pairwise ranking $R_{T}(f_{i})$.
+Our goal is to construct a new benchmark $\hat{\mathcal{D}}=(\hat{Q}, s)$ that accurately ranks models according to the target preferences, such that the induced ranking $R_{\hat{D}}(f_i) = R_{T}(f_i)$.
 A benchmark $\hat{\mathcal{D}}$ that ranks models according to $R_T$ is thus \textit{aligned} with the target rankings.
+The central question we study is: \textit{to what extent can existing benchmarks be aligned with target preferences, and under what conditions does this alignment hold?}